need4swede/SideQuests/README.md

 ## ✨ Core Functionality

 **Quests**
-   - Quests contain individual tasks.
+   - Quests contain individual Objectives.
 Leaving the title blank automatically assigns today's date as the title.

-**Tasks**
+**Objectives**
-   - Tasks are individual objectives within Quests.
-You need to complete every Task to finish a Quest.
+   - Objectives are individual tasks within Quests.
+You need to complete every Objectives to finish a Quest.

 ## 🎨 UI Goodies